SophieAu/personal-site-old/src/pages/blog-posts/2020-06-21-web-a11y-readability.md

 ---
-title: "Accessibility on the Web: Visual Readability"
+title: "Accessibility on the Web: Readability"
 date: 2020-06-21
-updated: 2020-06-21
+updated: 2020-06-23
 categories: javascript web-dev a11y
 slug: "web-a11y-readability"
 draft: false
 ---

+## Visual Readability

-## Color Contrast
+### Color Contrast

 The W3C has released [guidelines on color contrast](https://www.w3.org/TR/WCAG21/%23contrast-minimum).
 But they're not the easiest read and having to recalculate them everytime you want to use two colors is a bit much.
 Luckily there's a bunch of tools to help you out.
 You can find a few of them below in the Resources section.